who we are

 Our mission is to worship and serve Christ in the heart of Steele Creek.
 The primary way that we do that is through worship at 10:30 a.m. every Sunday morning.
 Our worship is mostly traditional, with a blended music, scripture readings, a sermon, and prayers of the people.
 We observe the sacrament of Communion on the first Sunday of every month.

-We offer opportunities to learn more about God through Sunday School classes, small group Bible studies, youth and children’s groups, and other fellowship groups.
-Our Sunday school classes start at 9:15 a.m. and include all age groups.
+We offer opportunities to learn more about God through Sunday School classes each Sunday at 9:15a.m., small group Bible studies, youth and children’s groups, and other fellowship groups.
+Central’s Fine Arts Academy serves the Steele Creek community and encourages growth through artistic expression within a faith-based environment.

-We have numerous mission projects, almost all of which are focused here in the heart of Steele Creek.
-They include monthly food drives, Room in the Inn, Tuesday Night Basketball, Bridgewater Basketball, providing pastoral care to the Steele Creek Division of the Charlotte Mecklenburg Police Department, Alcoholics Anonymous, Overeater’s Anonymous, a preschool, and parenting and tutoring programs through Steele Creek Elementary School.
+We have numerous mission and community projects, almost all of which are focused here in the heart of Steele Creek.
+They include monthly food drives, Bridgewater Basketball, Alcoholics Anonymous, Overeater’s Anonymous, a preschool, and parenting and tutoring programs through Steele Creek Elementary School.
 We believe that God has given us some very good news, so we want to share that news with as many people as possible, and especially our many neighbors in Steele Creek.

 Worshipping and Serving Christ in the Heart of Steele Creek.